enescnby/rational-class-python/README.md

 [Github Repository](https://github.com/enescnby/rational-class-python)

-Class in Python for rational numbers that symbolyzed like "5/6".
+Class in Python for rational numbers that symbolized like "5/6".

 ## Initializing Phase: